Consent is Hot, Assault is Not: Always Ask First!

 Remember that consent should be given enthusiastically, which means if someone isn’t eager to give you a resounding yes, what they might actually mean is no. Some women in particular are taught to please others and put their own needs aside, so sometimes a small, shy “yes” really means “I’d prefer if we didn’t.”
 Also remember that our bodies and minds don’t always sync up, meaning that someone might be demonstrating signs of arousal (wet panties, erect penis) but really do not want sexual contact.
-There is such a thing as this type of discordance, so listen to the person when they say no, no matter what they’re doing with their body!
+This is why it is so important to listen to the person when they say no, no matter what they’re doing with their body!

-Please educate yourselves and your peers about the importance of asking for and receiving affirmative consent before engaging in any sexual or intimate activity, including dancing, touching, and kissing.
+Please educate yourselves and your peers about the importance of asking for and receiving affirmative, informed consent before engaging in any sexual or intimate activity, including dancing, touching, and kissing.
 If you think you or a friend have been sexually violated, please click here for helpful resources.

-DanceSafe quotes and gives credit for the above information on affirmative consent to Caitlin V. Neal.
+DanceSafe quotes and gives credit for the above information on affirmative consent to Caitlin V. Neal & Sloane Ferenchak

 Photo credit: The Yes Means Yes campaign was created in 2011 by students, staff and faculty at The New School.
 The artist of all the graphic work is Neha Shah, Parsons graduate.